ngntrgduc/ngntrgduc.github.io/content/posts/my-projects-graveyard.md

 No more procrastination.

 - Why it died?
     - I used this to block myself from wasting time on Facebook, Instagram,...
-But now I use Firefox for work/learn, and a different browser (Edge) just for social media.
-Using multiple browsers makes me feel more focused.
+    But now I use Firefox for work/learn, and a different browser just for social media.
+Using multiple browsers makes me feel more focused
+    - Too lazy to make an option feature for the extension

 - What did I learn?
     - Time in JS